Jlonndi/FiveM-Paid-Anticheats/README.md

 10. **VanillaTrashCrack** - Crack
 11. **WaveShieldTrashCrack** - Crack
 12. **IronShieldCrack** - Crack 05/04 btw.
 Thanks for uploading your files on github and nice meme: https://i.imgur.com/h9t3Fds.png < X D
+13. **FireAcSource** - they released 1 week free and it got leaked lmao

 Enjoy and have fun.